tngo0508/tngo0508.github.io/_posts/2024-2-7-how-to-consume-rest-api-in-js.md

 Handling errors is crucial when making API calls in JavaScript due to potential issues like network problems, server issues, or incorrect URLs.

-In our earlier examples, we employed fetch's promise-based error handling, utilizing the catch block.
+In our earlier example, we employed fetch's promise-based error handling, utilizing the catch block.

 You can enhance error understanding by checking the HTTP status code using response.status to identify the error type.